 Clay, Concrete, and Slate Tiles

 Clay tiles work for coastal living because they will not deteriorate from salt spray, plus clay tiles do hold up well to winds at 100+ mph.
-Installation benefits from proper flashing to ensure water stays above the tile.
-Clay tiles usually carry a 30-year warranty and lasting up to 50 to 100 years is fairly common.
+The installation can benefit from the use of superior underlayments and proper flashing techniques to ensure rainwater stays away from the roof deck sheathing.
+Clay tiles usually carry a 30-year warranty and can last between 50 and 100 years with occasional maintenance.

 For an even greater lifespan, natural slate can be another great option, where architecturally appropriate.
 50-year warranties are typical, and you’ll find it can last up to 100 years in many cases.

-There are two key differences though between slate and concrete/clay tiles.
-Clay tiles allow for more airflow, allowing the water barrier/underlayment to breath better.
+There are two key differences though between slate and concrete or clay tiles.
+Clay tiles allow for more airflow, allowing the water barrier/underlayment to breeze better.
 Secondly, the weight load from slate is significantly more than all other roofing materials.

-The reasons slate and clay tile may not work for you are cost and fragility.
-Both can easily cost $15 per sq. ft. for installation and likely top that given the extensive regulations in Florida coastlines.
+The reasons slate and clay tile may not work for you are their high cost and fragility.
+Both can easily cost $15.50 to $25.50 per sq. ft. for the installation, and likely top that given the extensive regulations in Florida coastlines.

-However, given the longevity of slates and tile, the cost is actually a great value.
+However, given the longevity of slates and tiles, the cost is actually a great value.
 In terms of being fragile, this occurs when a force with extra weight impacts the material.

-Large hail will take its toll on any roof, though slate tends to be the best.
+Large hail will take its toll on any roof, though natural slate and stone-coated steel tiles tend to be the best.

 Did you know? human walking on top of either a clay or slate tile can lead to a loss in its structural integrity if not outright cracking.
 Further, large branches falling onto the roof are capable of cracking either of these tile options.